-Vernon-Douglas State Nature Preserve Trail is a 3.7 mile loop trail located near Elizabethtown, Kentucky that offers the chance to see wildlife and is rated as moderate.
+Vernon-Douglas State Nature Preserve Trail is a 3.9 mile loop trail located near Elizabethtown, Kentucky that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.

 Nice hill climb, not to steep.
 Trail needs maintaining as trees have fallen over primary trail.